-'Atypical' explores autism via ordinary Netflix show
+'Atypical' explores autism via mostly ordinary Netflix show

 (CNN)"Atypical" is actually pretty typical by TV standards -- a bittersweet Netflix series about an autistic youth, powered by Keir Gilchrist in the central role and Jennifer Jason Leigh as his struggling-to-cope mother.
-Watchable but uneven, the half-hour series dilutes its genuine pathos with characters and situations that seem to have parachuted in from a different show.
+Watchable but inconsistent, the half-hour series dilutes its genuine pathos and strengths with characters and situations that seem to have parachuted in from a different show.

-Gilchrist turned out to be the best thing about Showtime's "United States of Tara," and he impressively follows up on that with his performance as 18-year-old Sam, awkwardly seeking to navigate the bridge from childhood to adulthood while narrating what transpires with bits of encyclopedic knowledge about things like the mating habits of penguins.
+Gilchrist turned out to be the best thing about Showtime's "United States of Tara," and he impressively follows up on that with his performance as 18-year-old Sam, who is awkwardly seeking to navigate the bridge from childhood to adulthood.
+Sam narrates what transpires while doling out bits of encyclopedic knowledge about things like the mating habits of penguins.

 Like any number of shows about a family with a special member -- "Tara" being a prime example -- everything in "Atypical" flows from how the rest of the brood deals with the challenges that Sam brings into their lives.